islamsabry2008/Github-Store/README.md

 ## 🚀 Features

 - **Smart discovery**
-    - Home sections for “Popular”, “Recently Updated”, and “New” projects.
+    - Home sections for “Trending”, “Recently Updated”, and “New” projects with time‑based filters.
     - Only repos with valid installable assets are shown.
     - Platform‑aware topic scoring so Android/desktop users see relevant apps first.